kohlidevops/DevOpsProjects/DevOpsProject3.md

 ## To Achieve the CICD Pipeline

-**1. Maven Build -> Compiles the project and packages the code into .war or .jar
+**1. Maven Build -> Compiles the project and packages the code into .war or .jar**

-2. Maven Test -> Executes automated test cases to check if the code is functioning correctly
+**2. Maven Test -> Executes automated test cases to check if the code is functioning correctly**

-3. Maven CheckStyle -> Checks the code for style or formatting issues based on predefined rules
+**3. Maven CheckStyle -> Checks the code for style or formatting issues based on predefined rules**

-4. SonarQube Analysis -> Analyzes the code for bugs, vulnerabilities, and code smells (static code analysis) using SonarQube
+**4. SonarQube Analysis -> Analyzes the code for bugs, vulnerabilities, and code smells (static code analysis) using SonarQube**

-5. Quality Gate -> A decision point based on the results of SonarQube analysis.
-It ensures that the code meets specific quality standards before proceeding
+**5. Quality Gate -> A decision point based on the results of SonarQube analysis.
+It ensures that the code meets specific quality standards before proceeding**

-6. Nexus Repository -> After successful testing, the .war file is uploaded to the Nexus repository
+**6. Nexus Repository -> After successful testing, the .war file is uploaded to the Nexus repository**

-7. Build App Docker Image -> The application is packaged into a Docker image by reading the Docker file
+**7. Build App Docker Image -> The application is packaged into a Docker image by reading the Docker file**

-8. Upload App Image to ECR ->The Docker image is pushed to a ECR registry
+**8. Upload App Image to ECR ->The Docker image is pushed to a ECR registry**

-9. Staging ECS -> To deploy the Docker image into Staging ECS Cluster
+**9. Staging ECS -> To deploy the Docker image into Staging ECS Cluster**

-10. Production ECS -> To deploy the Docker image into Production ECS Cluster once staging branch is merged to production branch in GitHub repository
+**10. Production ECS -> To deploy the Docker image into Production ECS Cluster once staging branch is merged to production branch in GitHub repository**

-11. Slack Channel -> To send the Status of CICD Pipeline**
+**11. Slack Channel -> To send the Status of CICD Pipeline**

 ## Jenkins, Nexus and SonarQube Setup